All Missouri adults to be eligible for vaccines in Phase 3 starting Friday

 With Phase 2 vaccinations underway since Monday, public health officials hope the process is headed toward the finish line.

-A total of 27.9% of Missouri residents have received at least one shot, according to data from the state's COVID-19 dashboard.
-Over 90,000 doses have been administered in Boone County so far.
+A total of 27.9% of Missouri residents have received at least one shot, according to data from the state’s COVID-19 dashboard.
+More than 90,000 doses have been administered in Boone County so far.